What’s Better: Kitchen Peninsulas or Kitchen Islands?

 Basics of kitchen islands and peninsulas

 - Kitchen islands are detached from the main section of counters and cabinets.
-Homeowners sometimes supplement this main section with mobile kitchen islands or carts, but true, cook-ready kitchen islands are permanently secured to the floor.
-This means that the kitchen island becomes a part of the kitchen itself—an enhancement that helps the home’s resale value.
+Homeowners sometimes supplement this main section with mobile kitchen islands or carts.
+But true, cook-ready kitchen islands are permanently secured to the floor.
+Here, the kitchen island becomes a part of the kitchen itself—an enhancement that helps the home’s resale value.

 - Kitchen peninsulas offer storage and countertop room roughly similar in size to kitchen islands.
-Peninsulas are secured to the floor for functionality and safety, with one end attached either to the wall or to existing counters and cabinets.
+Peninsulas are secured to the floor for functionality and safety.
+One end is attached either to the wall or to existing counters and cabinets.

 - In most cases, the peninsula stylistically matches the main counters/cabinets.
-One popular kitchen peninsula layout is to attach the peninsula to the end of an L-shaped kitchen countertop, effectively turning it into a U-shaped kitchen.
+One popular kitchen peninsula layout is to attach the cabinet to the end of an L-shaped kitchen countertop.
+It becomes a U-shaped layout.

 Benefits of kitchen islands